tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Knighted
 	 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence,
 	 - Stalk fiber sits around the room in large piles being woven by acolytes,
-	 - stalk seer sits on a mat nots in the stalk open and reveal eyes
+	 - stalk seer sits on a mat nots in the stalk open and reveal eyes, much more down to earth in this way
 		 - it can telepathically communicate w/ u
 		 - It can see through eyes in the stalks, but it cannot see the past or the future
-	 - " the eyes, the eyse, mine swell and weeep, "
-	 -
  - **Rotten Seer:**
  - **[[The Carved Seer]]:**
 	 - Requires constant treatment, acolytes tending to their runic flesh carvings.